jtewolde/jtewolde/README.md

 ###

 <h4 align="center">My passion for coding started in middle school during a Robotics class, where I quickly realized I enjoyed programming far more than working with hardware.
 That curiosity led me down the path of Computer Science, and now, I'm a recent Computer Science graduate with Cum Laude from MSU Denver, specializing in **full-stack development**, **web technologies**, and **machine learning**.
-I thrive on tackling complex challenges and building impactful applications that enhance user experiences</h4>
+I thrive on tackling complex challenges and building impactful applications that enhance user experiences.
+Also, I am interested in IT and have been expanding those skills as well by working on home labs using systems like Active Directory!</h4>

 ###